-Unbelievably, backstabbers are much worse than workplace bullies.
-They’re like a disease that attacks your immune system unknowingly.
-Their moves may be slow, but are deadly enough to ruin your job and reputation at once, especially if you’re an unsuspecting prey.
-But don’t fear them, instead think of the ways of dealing with workplace backstabbers so you’ll emerge unfazed despite the criticisms thrown behind your back.
+Backstabbers are as bad as bullies.
+They’re like a disease that attacks your immune system without you knowing it.
+Their moves may be slow, but are deadly enough to ruin your job and character at once, especially if you’re an unsuspecting prey.
+But don’t fear them, instead think of the ways on how to deal with backstabbers so you’ll remain unfazed despite the criticisms they throw behind your back.

-It may be difficult for you to pinpoint colleagues doing harmful and unfair acts against your reputation or career when you’re not around.
+It may be difficult for you to pinpoint colleagues doing harmful and unfair acts against you when you’re not around.
 But being keen observant can help you tell apart which among them are backstabbers.

-You can spot them in a group by noticing everyone’s behavior and taking note of the following common bad traits among them:
+You can spot them in a group by noticing everyone’s conduct and taking note of the following common bad traits among them:

-- shirk responsibilities or pass their tasks onto another
+- shun responsibilities or pass their tasks onto another

-- steal credits or ideas and claim those as their own
+- steal credits or ideas and claim them as their own

 - point fingers at anyone for a mistake or when a project fails